amirixhiu-dev/NovaTunnel-Releases/README.md

 ## 🛡️ Security

-If you discover a security issue related to NovaTunnel, avoid publishing sensitive technical details, credentials, tokens, private endpoints, or exploit information in a public GitHub issue.
+If you discover a security issue related to NovaTunnel, avoid publishing credentials, access tokens, private endpoints, private keys, exploit details, or other sensitive information in a public GitHub issue.

-Contact the project through an official support channel instead:
+Please contact the project through an official support channel:

 **Telegram:** [@USAkings](https://t.me/USAkings)